Superskills: Core Skills for Supervisors (in-person)

 • Develop strategies for using MI approaches within the supervision context

-• Develop strategies to coach MI self monitoring and skill development in supervisees
+• Develop strategies to coach MI self-monitoring and skill development in supervisees

 • Introduction to MI coding as a tool for supervisors